Gurubux/guru_gpt/README.md

 ```
 guru_gpt/
-├── app.py              # Main Streamlit application
+├── app.py                          # Main Streamlit application (clean & modular)
+├── src/                            # Source code modules
+│   ├── modules/                    # Core functionality modules
+│   │   ├── chatbot.py             # GPT chatbot with context support
+│   │   ├── pdf_processor.py       # PDF upload and text extraction
+│   │   └── ui_components.py       # Streamlit UI components
+│   └── utils/                      # Utility modules
+│       ├── config.py              # Configuration and constants
+│       └── session_manager.py     # Session state management
 ├── requirements.txt                # Python dependencies
 ├── env_template.txt               # Environment variables template
+├── setup.py                       # Automated setup script
 └── README.md                      # This file
 ```

 ## Usage

+### Basic Chat
 1. Start the application using `streamlit run app.py`
 2. Make sure your OpenAI API key is properly configured
+3. Choose your preferred GPT model from the sidebar
+4. Adjust parameters (temperature, max tokens, etc.) as needed
-3. Type your message in the chat input
+5. Type your message in the chat input
-4. The GPT-4o model will respond to your queries
-5. Use the sidebar to clear chat history or view model information
+6. View detailed response analytics for each interaction

+### PDF Context Chat
+1. Upload a PDF file using the "📄 PDF Context" section in the sidebar
+2. Click "Process PDF" to extract and chunk the text
+3. Your subsequent chat messages will use the PDF content as context
+4. The AI will answer questions based on both the conversation and PDF content
+5. Remove PDF context anytime using the "Remove PDF Context" button

 ## Features Explained